bakapear/JibrilBot/README.md

-## JibrilBot
+## Jibril
-Filled with knowledge and wisedom :3
+The youngest and strongest discord bot of the Flügel race.

+Still in development. o3o